rainavyas/NLPAdvSpace/README.md

 # Objective

 An attempt to explore and characterize the nature of adversarial subspaces in the natural language domain.
+Experiments carried out using the IMDB dataset for the binary classification task.

 # Requirements